-For current or future evaluations regarding weather and building operating conditions on the reliability the test to not reflect occupant risk from radon, the summary report attachments shall include:
+For current or future evaluations for the effect of weather and building operating conditions on the reliability of a test to reflect occupant risk from radon, the summary report attachments shall include:

-- a.
-The minimum, maximum and average outdoor temperature that existed 12 hours prior to and during the test period; - b.
-If the degree of precipitation was near to flood or drought conditions and if the ground is covered by snow or ice; and - c.
-The seasonal relationship between test conditions and annual average conditions, in accordance with Normative Appendix A. Reporting this relationship shall include: - 1.
-The percentage of time across the year for each differing occupied operating condition, and - 2.
-The operating condition(s) that occurred during the test.
+- a) The minimum, maximum and average outdoor temperature that existed 12 hours prior to and during the test period; - b) If the degree of precipitation was near to flood or drought conditions and if the ground is covered by snow or ice; and - c) The seasonal relationship between test conditions and annual average conditions, in accordance with Normative Appendix A. Reporting this relationship shall include: - 1.
+The percentage of time across the year for each differing occupied operating condition, and - The operating condition(s) that occurred during the test.